awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-2.md

 weight: 70
 ---

 Under "**Instance group configuration**", select Instance Fleets.
-Under Network, select the VPC that you deployed using the CloudFormation template earlier in the workshop, and select all subnets in the VPC.
+Under Network, select the VPC that you deployed using the CloudFormation template earlier in the workshop (or the default VPC if you're running the workshop in an AWS event), and select all subnets in the VPC.
 When you select multiple subnets, the EMR cluster will still be started in a single Availability Zone, but EMR Instance Fleets will make the best instance type selection based on available capacity and price across the multiple availability zones that you specified.
 ![FleetSelection1](/images/running-emr-spark-apps-on-spot/emrinstancefleetsnetwork.png)